jafgoltan/CRUD-SERVLET/README.md

 # CRUD-SERVLET
 WebServlet,Web application ,JAVA EE.

-this project has been run by intellij IDEA.
+This project has been run by intellij IDEA.

-you should add some library and bootstrap files.
+You should add some library and bootstrap files.

-i have used MVC architecture "MODEL-VIWE-CONTROLLER" .
+I have used MVC architecture "MODEL-VIWE-CONTROLLER" .